pelotom/hkts/README.md

 # HKTS - Higher-Kinded Types in TypeScript [![Build Status](https://travis-ci.com/pelotom/hkts.svg?branch=master)](https://travis-ci.com/pelotom/hkts)

-TypeScript [doesn't really support higher-kinded types yet](https://github.com/Microsoft/TypeScript/issues/1213), but various attempts have been made to simulate them.
+TypeScript [doesn't really support higher-kinded types yet](https://github.com/Microsoft/TypeScript/issues/1213), but various attempts have been made to simulate them (see [Prior Work](https://github.com/pelotom/hkts/blob/master/README.md#prior-work) at the bottom).
 This project is one such idea, which attempts to solve the problem via conditional types.

 The idea is that a type which logically depends on a type constructor (rather than a simple type) just takes a regular type variable, and then uses the `$` operator to "apply" that variable to other types: